 Fake it till you make it

-There were many moments where I’ve been thrown out of my comfort zone and felt intimidated, frightened or unsure especially in my early twenties when I had just relocated to another country on my own.
+As I relocated to a new country in my early 20s, there were many moments where I was thrown out of my comfort zone and have felt intimidated, frightened or unsure.
 Putting up a brave face has been the only option available.
-Conquering my fears has only followed afterwards as a result.

-So for me, ‘faking it till you make it’ is not only about hiding your fears and insecurities from others, it is more about hiding it from yourself for a while, giving you enough time to prove to yourself that you can.
-It’s about pretending to be confident until you gain confident.
+So for me, ‘faking it till you make it’ is not only about hiding your fears and insecurities from others, it is more about hiding it from yourself for a while, giving you enough time to prove to yourself that you can achieve whatever you set your mind on.
+It’s about pretending to be confident until you gain confidence.

 Learn from every experience

 This to me is the most important lesson from my twenties.
 Life throws many things at us that are joyful and distressing, encouraging and deflating, exciting and uncomfortable.
-It’s very easy to get distracted with the emotions they bring and miss out the big picture and the opportunity to learn from them.
-Learning from our experiences is also about staying positive about life and what it brings you, and stepping back and seeing things as it is.
+It’s very easy to get distracted with the emotions they bring and miss out on the big picture and the many learning opportunities attached.
+Learning from our experiences is also about staying positive about life and what it brings you, and stepping back and seeing things as they are.

 So treat every situation as an opportunity to learn and realign.
 Because it’s not going to matter in another 10 years’ time, only the lesson will.